-- 1.1 The North Somerset and Mendip Bats SAC is designated under the Habitats Directive 92/43/EEC, which is transposed into UK law under the Conservation of Habitats and Species Regulations 2017 (the 'Habitat Regulations').
-This means that the populations of bats supported by this site are of international importance and therefore afforded high levels of protection, placing significant legal duties on decision-makers to prevent damage to bat roosts, feeding areas and the routes used by bats to travel between these locations. - 1.2 The primary reason for designation of the bat SAC are two Annex II species: - the Greater Horseshoe bat Rhinolophus ferrumequinum; and - the Lesser Horseshoe bats Rhinolophus hipposideros - 1.3 References in this document to 'SAC bats' refers to both bat species protected by the SAC designation.
+- 1.5 References in this document to 'SAC bats' refers to both bat species protected by the SAC designation.
 Where a distinction needs to be made between different requirements for different species, the particular species will be referred to.
-Greater Horseshoe bats are taken to be the most sensitive species therefore the 'Precautionary Principle' dictates that if their requirements are met, then the other SAC bat species are also likely to be protected.
-For more detail on the SAC see Annex 1. - 1.4 The Conservation Objectives for the SAC are: With regard to the SAC and the natural habitats and/or species for which the site has been designated (the 'Qualifying Features' which include the bat species listed above), and subject to natural change, ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring: - The extent and distribution of qualifying natural habitats and habitats of qualifying species; - The structure and function (including typical species) of qualifying natural habitats: - The structure and function of the habitats of qualifying species; - The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely; - The populations of qualifying species; and, - The distribution of qualifying species within the site.
+In the case of the North Somerset and Mendip bats SAC Greater Horseshoe bats are taken to be the most sensitive species therefore the 'Precautionary Principle' dictates that if their requirements are met, then the other SAC bat species are also likely to be protected.
+For more detail on the SACs see Annex 1. - 1.6 The Conservation Objectives for the SAC3 are: With regard to the SAC and the natural habitats and/or species for which the site has been designated (the 'Qualifying Features' which include the bat species listed above), and subject to natural change, ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring:

-&lt;sup>3 http://publications.naturalengland.org.uk/publication/6252034999189504
+3 http://publications.naturalengland.org.uk/publication/6252034999189504